glwu/WinT-Messenger/Readme.md

 You can find the Doxygen documentation for version 1.2.1 [here](http://wint-im.sf.net/dev-doc/html/index.html).
 Updated documentation for 1.3.0 will be uploaded soon.

-## Setup/Compilling
+## Setup/Compiling

 ### Windows

 1. Install the Qt SDK from [http://qt-project.org/downloads](http://qt-project.org/downloads).
-2. [Download](https://github.com/WinT-3794/WinT-Messenger/archive/master.zip) the source code and extract it with your favourite ZIP utility.
+2. [Download](https://github.com/WinT-3794/WinT-Messenger/archive/master.zip) the source code and extract it with your favorite ZIP utility.
 3. Open the wint-im.pro file with Qt Creator.
 4. Configure the project by selecting Windows as your target system.
 5. Select the "release" build option.